-PROVERB DIRECT TRANSLATION FIGURATIVE TRANSLATION e a The child's tricks are The child's tricks are short-lived, if one asks them questions one khunama a atshologa when he/she squats, the quickly arrives at his/her real mischievous intentions.
+PROVERB DIRECT FIGURATIVE TRANSLATION TRANSLATION Mahlale a ngwana a The child's tricks are The child's tricks are short-lived, kamaragong, ge a between the buttocks, if one asks them questions one khunama a atshologa when he/she squats, the quickly arrives at his/her real tricks flow out. mischievous intentions.